cjmarkham/epcc-ruby/README.md

 ```

 # Contributing
+* For this repo
+* Create a new branch
+* Submit PR to merge in to main

 All methods for interacting with the API are in `./lib/epcc/client`.

 The follow a simple process of using either get, put, post or delete methods defined on the client.